myogpatterns/myogpatterns.github.io/README.md

-# Welcome to MYOG Patterns
+# Source files for MYOG Patterns hosted at LearnMYOG.com

-A collection of patterning calculators and open source sewing patterns for outdoor enthusiasts within the Make Your Own Gear (r/MYOG) community.
+A collection of sewing patterns and pattern generators for outdoor enthusiasts within the Make Your Own Gear (r/MYOG) community.
 Created by u/g8trtim